-BRUSHBUCK FOUNDER ADAM LACKNER’S THIRD INTERVIEW WITH LOCAL RADIO STATION, 96.9 THE MOUNTAIN
+BRUSHBUCK CO-FOUNDER ADAM LACKNER’S THIRD INTERVIEW WITH LOCAL RADIO STATION, 96.9 THE MOUNTAIN

 FISH: Well I tell you what it is a beautiful week to get out and see some wildlife and I highly recommend the folks over at Brushbuck Wildlife Tours, I’ve really gotten to know [co-founder] Adam and the rest of the crew over the last couple of weeks as we’ve talked to Adam on Wednesday mornings, so let me welcome to the morning cast, Adam, from Brushbuck.
 Good morning sir!